muhammadrafayasif/gmail-signature-generator/README.md

 <img width="300" alt="preview" src="https://github.com/user-attachments/assets/1f72d9b9-c84c-4e79-bcc6-6986ff60eec1" />

 Stand out with every email you send.
-Our easy-to-use Gmail Signature Generator lets you create a professional, personalized email signature.
+This easy-to-use Gmail Signature Generator lets you create a professional, personalized email signature.
 Your custom signature is fully compatible with Gmail and ready to copy-paste into your settings.

 - Mobile-Friendly Designs
 - Fast, Free, and Easy to Use